 The chef will serve an exciting and varied menu every day, but flexibility with timing will be exercised if existing photo opportunities dictate that the food can wait.

-Please note: We assemble for this Tour on 25 July 2019 at Longyearbyen, Svalbard, and depart from the same place on 4 August.
+Please note: We assemble for this Tour at Longyearbyen, Svalbard, and depart from the same place.
 Travel between your home and Longyearbyen is not included in the Tour fee, but all requisite assistance with air travel will be provided.

 Arriving in Longyearbyen, we assemble at a designated point and are transferred to our mobile home for the rest of the expedition, the MS Origo – a highly able, impressively furnished and comfortable expedition ship, at around 04:00 p.m.
 After everyone has arrived and completed the paper work, we board the ship and depart Longyearbyen.
 After settling down, we meet for an introductory dinner and discuss the strategy for the rest of the days while our vessel is cruising steadily in a northwesterly direction.